faustbrian/warden/docs/multi-guard-support.md

----
-title: Multi-Guard Support
-description: Learn how to use Warden with multiple authentication guards for web, API, and RPC applications.
----

 Warden fully supports Laravel's multiple authentication guards, allowing you to maintain separate permission systems for different parts of your application (web, API, RPC, etc.).

 ## Configuration